xiaxiashihetun/gitskills/readme.txt

-creating a new branch is quich
+Creating a new branch is quick AND simple.